UKR-PROJECTS/Anime-Media-Upscaler/README.md

   <img src="resources/logo.png" width="300" height="300" alt="SSTube Icon" />
 </p>

-SSUpscaler is a Python-based desktop application designed to upscale videos and images using advanced interpolation techniques.
+Media-Upscaler is a Python-based desktop application designed to upscale videos and images using advanced interpolation techniques.
 Built with PyQt6 for the graphical interface and OpenCV for media processing, this tool allows users to convert their media files to higher resolutions (1080p, 2K, or 4K) quickly and efficiently.
 It also preserves audio tracks for videos using FFmpeg.

 ---

 ## Description

-SSUpscaler offers an easy-to-use, graphical interface for batch processing media files.
+Media-Upscaler offers an easy-to-use, graphical interface for batch processing media files.
 With support for various video and image formats, users can upscale their content using different interpolation methods such as Nearest, Linear, Cubic, and Lanczos.
 The application provides real-time progress feedback and error handling to ensure a smooth upscaling experience.

 Key features include:
 - **Batch Processing:** Add multiple media files and process them in one go.